• Skip to primary navigation

 Roasting the barley grains

-• Using a thin bottom skillet (I used a WMF pan), heat the barley grains on medium (Heat level: I recommend 5 on a Bosch induction stove with a maximum of 9).
-I usually roast ½-1 Cup of roasted barley at a time- if you crowd the skillet, it'll take longer to dry fry.
+• Using a thin bottom skillet, heat the barley grains on medium (Heat level: I recommend 5 on a Bosch induction stove with a maximum of 9.
+My pan is from WMF.)
+I usually roasting ½-1 Cup of roasted barley at a time- if you crowd the skillet, it'll take longer to dry fry.

 Stir every now and then- you'll have to stir more as the grains get browner.
 This will take 20-30 minutes depending on how brown you want your grains and how thick your pan is.